Occupational Therapy (entry level) — M.O.T.

 Transforming lives through occupation, service, and advocacy.
-Loma Linda University’s Department of Occupational Therapy mission aims to graduate compassionate service-oriented leaders who demonstrate excellence and integrity to advance practice and facilitate occupational engagement among individuals, communities, and societies.
+Loma Linda University’s Department of Occupational Therapy's mission aims to graduate compassionate, service-oriented leaders who demonstrate excellence and integrity to advance practice and facilitate occupational engagement among individuals, communities, and societies.
 Graduates will demonstrate critical thinking, leadership, and service to wholistically promote health and occupational justice.
 The engaged educational process will transform students into compassionate practitioners, advocates, and visionaries who utilize research and evidence-based practice to meet the needs of our changing society.

 Curricular threads: transformative nature of occupation; evidence-based practice and research; health, lifestyle, and wellness; service-learning; advocacy, justice, and civic responsibility.

 Aligning with the unique mission of Loma Linda University, our students have the opportunity to experience fieldwork in community practices and emerging areas, as well as traditional sites.
-Students will participate in three Level I fieldwork experiences, exposing them to different areas of practice to observe and begin building an understanding of occupational therapy practice.
+Students will participate in two Level I fieldwork experiences, exposing them to different areas of practice to observe and begin building an understanding of occupational therapy practice.
 Students participate in service-learning projects using their skills to create and implement programs for community partners.
 Each student then completes two Level II fieldwork experiences.
 The fieldwork coordinators work with the student to arrange the fieldwork sites.
-Students are responsible for their own transportation and must complete the fieldwork within 24 months of the didactic course work.
+Students are responsible for their own transportation and must complete the fieldwork within twenty-four months of the didactic course work.
 Students must also complete a background check and any specific facility requirements prior to beginning fieldwork.

 Students are required to have current adult and child cardiopulmonary resuscitation (CPR) certification for all scheduled clinical experience.
 All CPR certifications must be completed at a health-care provider level and accredited through the American Heart Association.
 Classes are available on campus at Life Support Education, University Arts building, 24887 Taylor Street, Suite 102.

 For all scheduled fieldwork experience, students are required to have immunizations for MMR, TDAP, hepatitis B series, varicella; and yearly tuberculosis test.